How To Provide Calcium To Turtles? [8 Sources]

 8. UV Rays

-The 10% UV lights are designed for desert turtles and tortoises.
-Still, you can use one temporarily for your aquatic turtles by setting it up away from the dock.
+• 10% UV Lamps: Designed for desert turtles and tortoises but can be used temporarily for aquatic turtles if set up farther from the dock.

 Why Do Turtles Need Calcium?